 Support for postal savings was strongest in agrarian parts of the United States.
-Indeed, of 72 bills that were proposed in Congress between 1873 and 1909, only 5 were sponsored by legislators from the New England and Middle Atlantic states; fully half were proposed by men from West of the Mississippi.
-A prominent advocate, John Wanamaker, who as Postmaster General devoted three Annual Reports to documenting the need for a postal savings facility, emphasized that "due care should be taken to provide first for the States without savings banks."
-His Annual Report for 1892 reported statistics on the average distance from post offices (deemed to be centrally located) to savings depositories, which ranged from 10 miles in New England to 33 miles in the Southern states and 52 miles in the Pacific states.8
+Indeed, of 72 bills that were proposed in Congress between 1873 and 1909, only five were sponsored by legislators from the New England and Middle Atlantic states; fully half were proposed by men from west of the Mississippi.
+A prominent advocate, John Wanamaker, who as Postmaster General devoted three annual reports to the need for a postal savings facility, emphasized that "due care should be taken to provide first for the States without savings banks."
+His annual report for 1892 reported statistics on the average distance from post offices (deemed centrally located) to savings depositories, which ranged from 10 miles in New England to 33 miles in the Southern states and 52 miles in the Pacific states.9